When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How To Make Bedtime Easier

-Making bedtime easier should be a priority, especially for kids ages 3 and under.
-Establishing a simple routine as soon as possible will make future transitions and changes much smoother, giving you a better sleep too.
+Making bedtime easier should be a priority.
+Establishing a simple routine as soon as possible makes future transitions much smoother.

 FAQs

-Is It Okay to Leave Toddler In Crib Awake?
+Is It Okay to Leave a Toddler In the Crib Awake?

 Does Crib Hour Work for Toddlers?

-“Crib hour” refers to leaving the child in their crib for an hour during nap time, regardless of whether they sleep.
-It can help establish a routine, but success varies.
-Some toddlers benefit from the downtime, while others may become more agitated.
+“Crib hour” (leaving a child in the crib for a full hour during nap time regardless of sleep) can help establish a routine.
+It teaches them that this specific time is for rest.
+However, success varies by temperament; some toddlers relax, while others may become agitated.

 Feedback: Was This Article Helpful?